 The first year of the course teaches students lots of new and exciting techniques and processes.
-It allows for experimentation and trial and error.
+It allows for EXPERIMENTATION and trial and error.

-Year 2 is made up of coursework and exam components, with Component 1 being worth

-60% of the overall grade and Component 2, the exam, being WOrth 40% of the A level.
+Year 2 is made up of coursework and exam components, with Component 1 being worth 60% of the overall grade and Component 2, the exam, being WOrth 40%.
 Work is assessed internally and then externally when the AQA moderators visit us.